zephyrproject-rtos/zephyr/boards/arm/b_l4s5i_iot01a/doc/index.rst

 B_L4S5I_IOT01A Discovery kit has 9 GPIO controllers (from A to I).
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `B L47S5I IOT01A board User Manual`_.
+For more details please refer to `B L47S5I IOT01A board User Manual`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------